PickYourOwn.org

 Step 11 - Fill the jars and put the lid and rings on

-Fill them to within ¼-inch of the top, wipe any spilled jam off the top, seat the lid and tighten the ring around them.
-Then put them into the boiling water canner!
+Fill them to within 1/4-inch of the top, wipe any spilled jam off the top, seat the lid and tighten the ring around them.
+Then put the filled jars into the canner!

 Step 12 - Process the jars in the boiling water bath

-Note: Some people don't even boil the jars; they just ladle it hot into hot jars, put the lids and rings on and invert them, but putting the jars in the boiling water bath REALLY helps to reduce spoilage!
+Note: Although you will hear some people say they don't even boil the filled jars; they just ladle it hot into hot jars, put the lids and rings on and invert them, that is a terrible idea.
+Putting the jars in the boiling water bath REALLY helps to reduce spoilage!
 To me, it makes little sense to put all the working into making the jam and then not to process the jars to be sure they don't spoil!

 Keep the jars covered with at least 2 inches of water.
 Keep the water boiling.
 In general, boil them for 5 minutes.
-I say "in general" because you have to process (boil) them longer at higher altitudes than sea level, or if you use larger jars, or if you did not sterilize the jars and lids right before using them.
+I say "in general" because you have to process (boil) them longer at higher altitudes than sea level, or if you use larger jars, or if you did not sanitize the jars and lids right before using them.
 The directions inside every box of pectin will tell you exactly.
 The directions on the pectin tend to be pretty conservative.
 Clemson University says you only need to process them for 5 minutes.
 I usually hedge my bets and start pulling them out after 7 minutes, and the last jars were probably in for 10.
 I rarely have a jar spoil, so it must work.

 Done

-Lift the jars out of the water and let them cool without touching or bumping them in a draft-free place (usually takes overnight) You can then remove the rings if you like.
+Lift the jars out of the water and let them cool without touching or bumping them in a draft-free place (usually takes overnight) You can then remove the rings if you like, but if you leave them on, at least loosen them quite a bit, so they don't rust in place due to trapped moisture.
 Once the jars are cool, you can check that they are sealed verifying that the lid has been sucked down.
 Just press in the center, gently, with your finger.
 If it pops up and down (often making a popping sound), it is not sealed.
 If you put the jar in the refrigerator right away, you can still use it.
 Some people replace the lid and reprocess the jar, then that's a bit iffy.
 If you heat the contents back up, re-jar them (with a new lid) and the full time in the canner, it's usually ok.

 Once cooled, they're ready to store. find they last about 18 months.
 After that, the get darker in color and start to get runny.
 They still seem safe to eat, but the flavor is bland.
 So eat them in the first 12 to 18 months after you prepare them!